 After possibly many cycles of writing and rewriting, you will reach a point that you feel confident about the content of your dissertation.
 This is when you need to take the focus off yourself as the writer and direct it to your readers!
 Your work will soon be read, evaluated and marked.
 That is when you need to edit your work to make it clear, better organized and easy to read for your audience.
 Remember, conducting reliable research is only halfway towards a satisfying result; the rest depends on how well you present your work to your readers.
 So make sure you leave a decent amount of time for editing, which is an essential part of formulating your arguments.

 → One thing that can help you a lot in your editing is the feedback you received from your supervisor on earlier drafts of your work.
 This is the best time to go back to those comments and make necessary changes.

 While in editing you tend to take a deeper look at how ideas and information are presented in your work, proofreading essentially focuses on emending superficial errors, such as grammar, spelling and punctuation.
 Unlike editing, which you need to mainly do on your own to retain the originality of your work, you can ask others to help proofread your work.

 → One of the best ways to do this is to ask a colleague in your area of study – and you can offer to proofread their work in return.

 It would be great if we could also hear from other ‘Dissertation Survivors’ and our current master’s students to share their experiences about writing their dissertation.
 Leave us a comment below!

 Good luck with your dissertation!

 Don’t forget to check out the PG Community’s On Track programme of workshops, designed to help you maintain your work-life balance and provide practical information and support for your academic development and research.
-The workshops restart in May so don’t miss out!
+The workshops run from now and throughout summer!